percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | boolean     | `false`    |

-Prevents users from configuring a cluster with unsafe parameters: starting it with less than 3 replica set instances, with an [even number of replica set instances without additional arbiter](arbiter.md#arbiter), or without TLS/SSL certificates, or running a sharded cluster with less than 3 config server Pods or less than 2 mongos Pods (if `false`, the Operator will automatically change unsafe parameters to safe defaults). **After switching to unsafe configurations permissive mode you will not be able to switch the cluster back by setting `spec.allowUnsafeConfigurations` key to `false`, the flag will be ignored**
+Prevents users from configuring a cluster with unsafe parameters: starting it with less than 3 replica set instances, with an [even number of replica set instances without additional arbiter](arbiter.md#arbiter), or without TLS/SSL certificates, or running a sharded cluster with less than 3 config server Pods or less than 2 mongos Pods (if `false`, the Operator will automatically change unsafe parameters to safe defaults). **After switching to unsafe configurations permissive mode you will not be able to switch the cluster back by setting `spec.allowUnsafeConfigurations` key to `false`, the flag will be ignored**.

 ### `updateStrategy`